-When constructing pockets for an H-beam system, measure the beam depth and locate the pockets carefully.
-It is critical that when the home's frame rests on top of the H-beam, the perimeter of the floor rests squarely on the foundation wall sill plate (Figure 15).
-Leave room for a two-inch nominal, pressure treated wood spacer on top of the wall pockets (to prevent corrosion, the steel beams must not be in direct contact with concrete).
+When constructing pockets for a crossbeam system, measure the beam depth and locate the pockets carefully.
+It is critical that when the home's frame rests on top of the cross beams, the perimeter of the floor rests squarely on the extended foundation wall.
+Leave room for a spacer on top of the wall pockets (to prevent corrosion, the steel beams must not be in direct contact with concrete).
 Leave at least one inch for thermal expansion at the ends of the beams and maintain a minimum of two inches of bearing area for the beams in the pockets (yielding a minimum pocket depth of three inches).

-Bolt a pressure treated wood sill plate (minimum $2 \ge 6$ ) to the top of the foundation wall.
-If the home's siding cannot be nailed through, use a $2 \ge 10$ sill plate that extends into the foundation 1-1/4 inches (Figure 16).
-The home can then be connected to the foundation by fastening the sill plate into the floor joists from below.
+Bolt a pressure treated wood sill plate (minimum 2×6) to the top of the foundation wall.
 Connect the home to the foundation according to the approved design.
 Recess nuts into the sill plate and cut off the ends of bolts so they do not project above the sill plate and interfere with the placement of the home.